Are you thinking about growing some microgreens this spring? You’ve come to the right place.

 Microgreens are often confused with sprouts, which are germinated seeds that are eaten in their entirety (root, shoot, seed, and all).
 When you eat microgreens, you only eat the shot itself.

-You can grow all kinds of microgreen plants, including arugula, carrot, kale, and lettuce.
+You can grow various microgreen plants, including arugula, carrot, kale, and lettuce.

 Spinach is the perfect choice for a microgreen crop because it has a unique taste and plenty of nutrients.
 With microgreens, you’ll enjoy a more delicate taste than you will when eating fully-grown spinach.

-Plus, growing spinach microgreens is easy – all you need is about three weeks from seed to harvest, making for a quick and delicious crop.
+Plus, growing spinach microgreens is easy – you need about three weeks from seed to harvest, making for a quick and delicious crop.

 Spinach microgreens are loaded with nutrients.
 They contain large amounts of vitamins (A, C, K, E, and B) along with notable quantities of minerals like calcium, manganese, zinc, phosphorus, iron, and magnesium.